-\yeounoh{Table~\ref{tab:mini_ablation} illustrates reports mini-ablation study analyzing the efficacy of the most controversial (expensive) long context techniques with other benchmark datasets, disambiguation and many-shot ICL with synthetic examples.
-Running the full pipeline without each of the aforementioned techniques can decrease both the accuracy and latency (or the context size).
+Table~\ref{tab:mini_ablation} reports the mini-ablation study, which analyzes the efficacy of the most controversial (expensive) long context techniques - disambiguation and many-shot ICL with synthetic examples - across other benchmark datasets.
+Running the full pipeline without each of the aforementioned techniques reduces both accuracy and latency (or context size).
 The performance implications of skipping disambiguation (w/o disambiguation) are limited on SPIDER and KaggleDBQA benchmarks, but much more pronounced on the BEAVER dataset.
-This is because disambiguation is only used for executable SQL queries with empty result sets.
-Such invalid predictions happens more frequently on BEAVER data warehouse (dw) dataset as its schema is much more complex and requires more joins (4.25 on the average) than other datasets.
+This is because disambiguation is only triggered for executable SQL queries that return empty result sets.
+Such invalid predictions happens more frequently in the BEAVER data warehouse (dw) dataset, as its schema is significantly more complex and requires more joins (4.25 on the average) compared to other datasets.
 Similarly, skipping many-shot ICL with synthetic examples (w/o synthetic examples) reduces both accuracy and latency, but the impact is limited on SPIDER and KaggleDBQA.
-On the contrary, w/o synthetic examples on BEAVER improves the accuracy, but also increasing the latency significantly due to more frequent disambiguation attempts.
-This means that overall the generated examples are more misleading than helpful, but resulted in fewer empty results.
+On the contrary, w/o synthetic examples on BEAVER does not change the accuracy, but also increasing the latency significantly due to more frequent disambiguation attempts.
+This suggests that, overall, the generated examples are more misleading than helpful, but resulted in fewer empty results.
+This is expected, as the synthetic example generation primarily targets simpler query structures~\citep{pourreza2024chase} rather than star-schema (data warehouse) queries involving many joins.
 It is also interesting to note that disambiguation and synthetic examples have very different performance characteristics.
-As shown in the full ablation study with BIRD dev (Table~\ref{tab:ablation_study}), disambiguation is more helpful for challenging questions, while synthetic examples are helpful for easier problems.
-We observe the same trends on the other benchmark datasets as illustrated in Table~\ref{tab:breakdown_ablation}. }
+As shown in the full ablation study with BIRD dev (Table~\ref{tab:ablation_study}), disambiguation is more helpful for challenging questions, whereas synthetic examples contribute more to solving simpler problems.
+We observe the same trends across the other benchmark datasets, as illustrated in Table~\ref{tab:breakdown_ablation}.

-\section{discussion and limitations}
+\section{Discussion and Limitations}